 - Reputational damages.
-If there’s a finding, the reputation of an organization may be at risk internally and externally.
+If there’s any finding, the reputation of an organization may be at risk internally and externally.

 - Prosecution.
-An organization must decide if it’s willing to prosecute the perpetuator, which can result in additional time and resources.
+An organization must decide if it’s willing to prosecute the perpetrator, which can result in additional time and resources.

 Risk management is a continuous process.
 Once a fraud incident is identified, an organization must assess and respond to the occurrence.
 Then, it should continue to carefully monitor its risks because inaction presents the perfect opportunity for future incidents to occur.